pbosetti/machine_sim/README.md

 cmake --install build
 ```

-Ten the simulator can be build as follows:
+Ten the simulator can be built as follows:

 ```bash
 cd ~/Devel